getlocalci/local-ci/README.md

 ## Features

-Get shell access to your CircleCI® builds as they run.
-No more pushing, waiting 5 minutes, and pushing again.
+Debug CircleCI® jobs locally with Bash access and persistence between jobs, no more pushing and waiting.

 ![Local CI Demo](https://user-images.githubusercontent.com/4063887/132140183-e2b34f96-7e44-4f51-be33-59603c994a18.gif)